killercentury/zd-test/README.md

 [![Build Status](https://travis-ci.org/killercentury/zd-test.svg?branch=master)](https://travis-ci.org/killercentury/zd-test)

+This test suite is based on Ruby Cucumber.

-Run
+### Run
 ```
+bundle install
 bundle exec cucumber
 ```

-By default, it will use chrome driver.
+By default, it will use Firefox driver.
 If you want to run it with other drivers, please change the setting in the env.rb.

-Notice:

-1. Each test case should be pass on Firefox and Chrome.
-But not all in one go due to the Capybara is not fully well set.
+But due to recent Firefox update, you may experience "Firefox quit unexpectedly".

+### Update

+The current version just add a clean up hook for each test case in order to do a full cucumber run correctly right after time's up.
+But you can still look back at the history for an old version if you want.

+### Notice

-2. There is a bit issue of the PhantomJS on my Mac.
+There is a bit issue of the PhantomJS on my Mac.
 Not fully support for all the test cases.
 Travis CI will not pass since it use PhantomJS be default.